ValentinGTrapaga/ValentinGTrapaga/README.md

 - I love using Software as a solution for problems I can encounter daily.
 - I’m learning: `FullStack Web Development`.
 - Working on my `ReactJS` and `NodeJs` skills.
-- I’m currently open for: `An Internship` or a new `job opportunity`, this is [MY RESUME](https://docs.google.com/document/d/13L4JdoDH6bvC0cU4if1mK-6SADrhqVja6GSO3P7pAUI/edit?usp=sharing).
+- I’m currently open for: `An Internship` or a new `job opportunity`, this is [MY RESUME](https://docs.google.com/document/d/1aT2_jZW1DKA82UEJhPojjKz7Wf99jq7uHB5FuLG3G-Y/edit?usp=sharing).
 - I'm setting up my portfolio page, so for now you can check my projects right here in my repos.
-- In the future I'd like to learn `FullStack Web Development`.

 ## <h2>Languages and Tools I handle right now:</h2>